evgenyb/iac-workshops/iac-with-azure-devops/labs/lab-04/readme.md

 ![image](images/task1-1.jpg)

-In the `Create a new repository` dialog, select `Gis` is the repository type and enter a name for your repository, for example `iac-test-repo`, set `Add a README` if you want to add an empty README file.
+In the `Create a new repository` dialog, select `Git` is the repository type and enter a name for your repository, for example `iac-test-repo`, set `Add a README` if you want to add an empty README file.
 You can also select predefined `.gitignore` file, which tells Git what types of files to ignore.

 ![image](images/task1-2.jpg)